Why Do I Forget So Easily

 6. Practice Active Recall:

 Active recall involves retrieving information from memory without looking at the source material.
-This strengthens the memory trace and makes it easier to remember the information in the future.
-Test yourself regularly on the material you're trying to learn.
-Use flashcards, practice quizzes, or simply try to summarize the information from memory.
+So this strengthens the memory trace and makes it easier to remember the information in the future.
+Day to day, test yourself regularly on the material you're trying to learn.
+Use flashcards, practice quizzes, or simply try to summarize the information from memory Turns out it matters..

 7. Spaced Repetition: